📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Common Implementation Mistakes to Avoid

-The September 2025 experiment deliberately introduced these errors in the “poor schema” page to test their impact:
+The September 2025 experiment deliberately introduced these errors in the “poor schema” page to test their impact on schema markup for AI Overviews:

 - Incorrect date formats: Using “Oct 14, 2025” instead of “2025-10-14”